JaSt17/STARGEN/README.md

 ## Pre-Execution Checklist

-- Ensure the conda environment "tmbg" or your chosen environment is created and activated.
+- Ensure the conda environment "tmgb" or your chosen environment is created and activated.
 - Ensure your working directory contains the following files:
   - `0_data/Ancient_samples.txt`
   - `1_dist_matrix/eucl_dist.pkl`